I-751GuideRevised

 I-751 Filing Fee in 2026

-For detailed guidance on payment methods, see our complete guide on how to pay USCIS filing fees.
+For step-by-step payment instructions, see our guide on how to pay USCIS filing fees.

 Joint Filing vs. Waiver: Which Path Is Right for You?